pharmaverse/pharmaverse/content/contribute/lead/_index.en.md

   * Pharmaverse packages will follow the same R version support schedule as the tidyverse.
 Tidyverse packages are maintained to generally support the current version, devel version, and four previous minor release versions of R (see post [here](https://www.tidyverse.org/blog/2019/04/r-version-support/))
     * This requirement will _start_ in January 2023, meaning that the minimum version compatibility of R initially will be version 4.2.2 ("Innocent and Trusting").
 Packages will not be required to support previous R versions at this point, rather R version 4.2.2 must be supported for another 4 minor releases.
   * Incremental, semantic versioning should be used.
 We recommend following the strategies detailed in [R Packages](https://r-pkgs.org/lifecycle.html#version)
   * Dependency packages to install will be determined by the team and will be clearly documented.
 When using these, bundling of other package's source code should be avoided where possible.
+Package dependencies should be intentionally limited to the most necessary, such as selected tidyverse packages

 * __Style__
   * While pharmaverse does not have strict style requirements, we encourage package authors to follow the [Tidyverse style guide](https://style.tidyverse.org/)